sense-opensource/sense-deepfake-detector/README.md

-# sense-deepfake-detector
+### 🕵️ Detect Deepfakes
+Secure your identity verification systems with Sense’s powerful deepfake detection.
+Prevent spoofing, fraud, and identity theft using advanced machine learning and computer vision.
+ 🧩 Overview :
+As digital identity becomes the cornerstone of secure online interactions, the threat landscape has evolved far beyond password breaches and phishing.

+Modern attackers now leverage advanced spoofing techniques—such as printed photos, replayed videos, 3D masks, and AI-generated deepfakes—to trick facial recognition systems.

+This calls for a new generation of AI-powered defenses that go beyond static image verification and ensure the authenticity of every face presented in digital workflows.

 This project provides a FastAPI-based backend for image classification using an ONNX model (e.g., EfficientNet).
-It detects whether an uploaded image is a **REAL** or **Deepfake**.
-The response includes a prediction label, and a visualized image with the result overlay.
+It detects whether an uploaded image is a REAL or Deepfake.
+The response includes a prediction label, confidence score, and a visualized image with the result overlay.
 ---

 ## 🔧 Features

 - ONNX Runtime for inference
-- Image upload and classification endpoint (`/deepfake`)
+- Image upload and classification endpoint (`/predict`)
 - Cross-Origin support (CORS) for frontend integration
 - Dockerized for easy deployment
 - Model visualization support